rafunderscore/raf-underscore/README.md

 #### ⚒️ Work In Progress

-- [Cyberlight Fusionzone](https://github.com/raf-underscore/cyberlight-fusionzone) Unreal Engine 5 hack and slash game, using various technical skills
+- [Exacto](https://github.com/raf-underscore/exacto) A comprehensive framework for creating social media posts that works beautifully on all platforms, all in Figma 📸

 #### 🤔 Research

 - [Unity Physics](https://github.com/raf-underscore/unity-physics-research) Deep dive into Unity's 2D physics engine

 #
-You can also subscribe to my [newsletter](https://www.getrevue.co/profile/RaphaelS) for updates on my journey.
 I am always available on all my social media platforms, so shoot me a message if you have any queries ❤️‍🔥